Humberto Leon: Opening ceremony

-In early 2001, at age 25, Lim and Leon went on a two-week trip to Hong Kong.
-There, they were inspired to open a store in the United States upon their return.
-Its concept was to bring brands such as Havaianas and Topshop to the United States and to feature emerging American fashion brands such as Proenza Schouler, Alexander Wang, and Rodarte.
-After considering various names (including Airport and Terminal), the two founders finally settled upon Opening Ceremony.
-Leon and Lim went to the New York State Small Business Development Center at SUNY for assistance in refining their business plan and obtaining a business loan, and each contributed $10,000 of their own money towards Opening Ceremony.
+In early 2001, Leon and Lim took a two-week trip to Hong Kong that inspired them to open a store in the United States.
+The concept was to bring international brands like Havaianas and Topshop to the U.S. while featuring emerging American designers like Proenza Schouler, Alexander Wang, and Rodarte.
+After considering names like Airport and Terminal, they settled on Opening Ceremony.
+They worked with the New York State Small Business Development Center at SUNY on their business plan and loan, and each contributed $10,000.
+The first store opened in New York; others followed in Los Angeles and Tokyo.
+A London store opened in 2012 to coincide with the Olympics.